-Brainstorming techniques are powerful tools for idea generation.
+Brainstorming techniques are a powerful way to generate new ideas.
 They’re even more valuable when you gather a group of people with diverse points of view.
-As they share their ideas through creative brainstorming, members of the group build on each other.
-The result is an even better idea that no one could have come up with alone.
+As they share their ideas through creative brainstorming, members of the group feed off each other and make each other better.
+The result is better than what one person could have achieved alone.

 Share Your Definition of Brainstorming